bolt/docs/source/templatetags.md

     &lt;img src="{{ content.image|thumbnail(320, 240) }}">
 </pre>

-If `content.image` is an image in your files/ folder, like 'foo.jpg', this modifier will output a link like '/thumbs/320x240/foo.jpg'
+If `content.image` is an image in your `files/` folder, like `foo.jpg`, this modifier will output a link like `/thumbs/320x240/foo.jpg`.
+This is useful for creating absolute links to a thumbnail, regardless of whether Bolt is installed in the root of your domain, a subdomain or a folder.

 You can specify three parameters: the width, height, and the mode of cropping.
 The mode of croppingis important if you're requesting a thumbnail that has different proportions than the original image.
 Valid options for cropping are: